 HOW TO APPLY:

-The Fund for Teachers application process opens online at www.fundforteachers.org on November 1 and closes at 5 pm January 21, 2021.
-Award notifications will be announced on March 30, 2021.
+The Fund for Teachers application process opens online at www.fundforteachers.org on October 1, 2021.
+Award notifications will be announced spring of 2022.
 The application is comprised of a coversheet signed by the applicant’s principal, the proposal, and an itemized budget of the proposed fellowship.

 WHAT HAPPENS NEXT?